At Rejuline Skin and Body Med Spa, we have various Post Operatory Recovery packages available and all are based on every client’s needs.

-Treatments include different modalities to promote healing after surgery, liposuction, etc. We have advanced treatments which promote healing, stimulates circulation, tissue repair, reduce swelling, prevent and soften hardening while providing a total repair of the lymph system.
-The most popular treatment is the Lymphatic massage.
+Treatments include different massage modalities to promote healing after surgery, liposuction, etc. We have advanced lymphatic treatments which promote healing, stimulates circulation, tissue repair, reduce swelling, prevent and soften hardening while providing a total repair of the lymph system.
+The most popular treatment is the Lymphatic Massage.
+Learn More About our current $200 Off on 10 sessions offer, and Book an Appointment.

 What is Lymphatic drainage?